benhickson/stockarchive/README.md

 7. Setup folders to upload and transcode to, including setting permissions for your www-data (or other) web-server-user.
 7. In MySQL, add a row to the users table to provision an account for a user, filling in the fields `email`, `firstname`, `lastname`, set `registastration_open`=1, and `registration_code`=any_two_character_code
 8. Visit the URL in the browser, register an account (creating password) and log in.

+(we should continue to update this file as our codebase gets more complex. should the system crash, we want to be able to put it back online as rapidly as possible)